Table of Contents

 Other specific examples of excessive hydration (hyponatremia) include:

 - Soldiers who drank 1.9 litres of water per hour suffered from mood swings, nausea, vomiting or even seizures.

 - A 22-year-old man who drank 6 litres of water in 3 hours and suffered from advanced psychiatric and neurological symptoms, including restlessness, strange behaviour and convulsions.
 As a result of hyponatremia, the concentration of sodium in his body was at a critical level of 120 mmol/l.
 I would just like to remind you that any amount below 135 mmol/l is already considered hyponatremia.

 - A 9-year-old girl who, after consuming 3.6 litres of water in 1-2 hours, vomited, was drowsy and complained of headaches.
 Her blood test confirmed hyponatremia.

-However, these are situations that do not normally happen because people generally don’t drink this amount of water in a short time.
+It should be added here that these are situations that do not normally happen, because people generally don’t drink this amount of water in a short time.
 These situations mainly revolve around plasma sodium levels.
 This could have affected in some way the individuals mentioned above, and excessive water intake only worsened the whole situation.
 [34-37]

 7 tips on how to ensure a sufficient water intake

 Most people tend to have trouble maintaining a sufficient water intake.
 We often forget about it because of work or other duties.
 If you feel that you are neglecting your fluid intake, the following tips may help you :

 - Try carrying a water bottle with you wherever you go, even at work or on the road